emqxarchive/emqx-docs-en/source/guide.rst

 Authentication
 --------------

-The *EMQ X* broker supports to authenticate MQTT clients with ClientID, Username/Password, IpAddress and even HTTP Cookies.
+The *EMQ X* broker supports to authenticate MQTT clients via ClientID, Username/Password, IpAddress and even HTTP Cookies.

 The authentication is provided by a list of plugins such as MySQL, PostgresSQL, Redis, MongoDB, HTTP, LDAP.